Carbon Neutral Council

 Reducing the impact of public transport

-Council has continued to reduce its greenhouse gas emissions through the incorporation of innovative technology in its public transport fleet.
+Council has continually focussed on reducing its greenhouse gas emissions through the incorporation of innovative technology in its public transport fleet.
+Reductions in greenhouse gas emissions across our compressed natural gas and diesel fleets have been achieved through several long-term initiatives including:

 Council’s low emissions fleet